Updated for Version 2.5

 Art by @v1rg03

 Perform up to 4 consecutive strikes.
-When the 2nd and 4th strikes hit opponents, Itto will gain 1 or 2 stacks of Superlative Superstrength (S.S), respectively for a max of 5 stacks.
+When the 2nd and 4th strikes hit opponents, Itto will gain 1 and 2 stacks of Superlative Superstrength (S.S.), respectively for a max of 5 stacks.
 Triggering this effect will refresh the current duration of any existing stacks.
 Additionally, Itto’s NA combo doesn’t immediately reset after sprinting or using his Elemental Skill.

 Charged Attack: When holding to perform a CA, Itto unleashes a series of Arataki Kesagiri slashes without consuming Stamina.
 Instead, each Arataki Kerasigi slash consumes 1 stack of S.S.
 When the final stack is consumed, Itto delivers a powerful final slash.